fubar2/galaxy_tf_overlay/README.md

 ### Different approaches for building simple tools are illustrated by the examples

+A history appears when the admin account is used.
+It contains the results of running a workflow (also available) that generates all the examples.
-A convenient way to see how the ToolFactory works is to use Galaxy's inbuilt redo ⭮ button for any interesting example outputs in the default starting history.
+The most convenient way to see how the ToolFactory works, is to use Galaxy's inbuilt redo ⭮ button for any interesting example outputs in the default starting history.
 The form settings that created that tool will be restored, ready for experimenting with your own scripts.

 For example, there are argparse and positional parameter passing examples for Python.